UTCogNeuroLab/adm_mri/README.md

 **Note:** If GitHub isn't displaying notebooks, you can view them using the [Jupyter Notebook Viewer](https://nbviewer.jupyter.org/).

-## actigraphy
+## Actigraphy
-Includes processing script and scripts for calculation of circadian measures.
+- Processing script for actigraphy data
+- Script for computing rest-activity measures using the extended cosinor method [(Marler et al., 2006)](https://doi.org/10.1002/sim.2466)
+- Visualize actigraphy data plots
+- Determine variability in an individual's rest-activity measures based on the duration of the recording period

-## mri
+## MRI
-Includes scripts for BIDS conversion and preprocessing.
+- BIDS conversion
+- Instructions for running fmriprep and mriqc
+- DTI preprocessing
+- Example job submission script for running fmriprep on tacc

+## PVT
+For psychomotor vigilance task analysis.
+We use PC-PVT [(Khitrov et al., 2014)](https://www.ncbi.nlm.nih.gov/pubmed/?term=23709163).

-## analysis
+## Analysis
-Includes scripts for functional connectivity and behavioral analyses.
+Scripts for current and past projects!